HOME WISE Uranium Project > Mining & Milling > Issues >

 Environment Ministry concerned over proposed re-opening of mines in Southern Hungary

-Companies to investigate potential for uranium extraction from Hungarian coal ash
+Companies investigate potential for uranium extraction from Hungarian coal ash

 On Aug.
-3, 2007, WildHorse Energy Ltd announced that Eurash (a joint venture between WildHorse Energy and Sparton Resources) has signed an agreement with Bakonyi Eromu Zrt (BEZ), the owner of large volumes of mining slag and fly ash as waste products from a coal fired power station at Ajka in western Hungary.
+3, 2007, WildHorse Energy Ltd announced that Eurash (a joint venture between WildHorse Energy and Sparton Resources) has signed an agreement with Bakonyi Erőmű Zrt (BEZ), the owner of large volumes of mining slag and fly ash as waste products from a coal fired power station at Ajka in western Hungary.
 The Ajka site contains several heaps of ash, totalling close to 20 million tonnes of material.
-Measurements of the these heaps between 1992 and 1995 indicate that U3O8 grades ranged between 94 and 152 ppm in the ash, and between 33 and 137 ppm in cinders.
+Measurements of these heaps between 1992 and 1995 indicate that U3O8 grades ranged between 94 and 152 ppm [0.0080 - 0.0129% U] in the ash, and between 33 and 137 ppm [0.0028 - 0.0116% U] in cinders.

 Eurash plans to evaluate the uranium content of the ash as well as other metals in the mining slag, with a view to developing a project to recover and process the uranium and other metals.